 The body of your press release should expand the content of the first paragraph.
 Each paragraph should be no more than 3 or 4 sentences.
 Break up the body accordingly, but make sure that each paragraph is cohesive and flows well from the preceding paragraph.

 This paragraph is where you will explain your new product, your discovery or any advances that your company has made.
 You should also include quotes, if they are available.
-This will give your readers an objective view of your press release and, if you quote experts, should make your press release stand out as credible.
+This will give your readers an objective view of your press release and, if you quote experts, should make your press release stand out as credible.'The #pressrelease body expands the content of the first paragraph.
+Each paragraph shouldn't be more than 3 or 4 sentences, cohesive and flows well from the preceding paragraph.' - @JuliaEMcCoy on her 11 steps to PR writing.
+Click To Tweet

 Consider your last paragraph a space for your closing remarks.
 If you are launching a new product, place the product’s availability here.
 You can also put the product’s trademark and any pertinent information that you may have that doesn’t fit into the body.